The truth about October is that it’s just hard.

-If October was once filled with the promise of fall–crackling fires that were warm and inviting, colorfully dressed scarecrows, happy children plotting their sneakiest tricks for Halloween–I can’t remember it.
+If the month was once filled with the promise of fall–crackling fires that were warm and inviting, colorfully dressed scarecrows, happy children plotting their sneakiest tricks for Halloween–I can’t remember it.

 The month was forever changed in 2006 when I woke up one cool morning to find my youngest child not sleeping, but dead on our couch.